array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 7. To interact with the emulator using mouse pointer, <b>first press 'command' button</b> then use the mouse.

-###STEP 4 (Running the app)
-At this point you should have both Tizen and Andriod app running.
-And you should see all your meeting details in the watch.

-PS: Make sure you have few meetings created for the day with few attendees, location etc.

 ##Code Highlights (Android)